czarkwianilab/czarkwianilab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the Czarkwiani Lab"
+title: "Welcome to Czarkwiani Lab"
 author_profile: true
 redirect_from:
   - /about/